robehickman/BVersion/README.md

-BVersion is a version control system designed for managing binary files like images, audio, and video.
-It follows a centralised design and has a strong emphasis on code simplicity.
-BVersion is configured with text files, intentionally has no graphical interface, and does not use the system tray at all.
+BVersion is a centralised version control system for managing binary files like images, audio, and video.

 BVersion offers the following benefits:

 ### Very low working copy overhead: